Egil Lillestøl

 Egil Sigurd Lillestøl (19 March 1938 — 27 September 2021) was a Norwegian experimental elementary particle physicist.

+Education and early career

 Lillestøl graduated in 1964 from the University of Bergen and obtained his PhD from the same university in 1970.
 He was appointed associate professor at the university the same year and appointed professor in 1984.
 Leading up to his professorship in Bergen, he had been a fellow at CERN (1964–1967) in Geneva, Switzerland and a guest researcher at Collège de France (1973) in Paris.